techqueria/website/content/about/_index.md

 [Techqueria](/about) is a 501c3 nonprofit that empowers Latinx professionals with the resources and support that they need to thrive and become leaders in the tech industry.

-Founded in 2015, Techqueria is the largest community of Latinx professionals in tech in the U.S. with over 11,000 members and 7 chapters.
-Their online Slack community has nearly 8,000+ members and 2,000+ weekly active users.
+Founded in 2015, Techqueria is the largest community of Latinx professionals in tech in the U.S. with over 14,000 members and allies.
+Their online Slack community has nearly 9,000+ members and 2,200+ weekly active users.

 The majority of their members work in PDE (product, design and engineering), have 3 to 5 years of experience, identify as millennials and joined Techqueria through word of mouth.